patrick-5546/ML-Image-Processor/README.md

 ## Installation

+1. Ensure that [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/)>=3.9 (with pip) is installed

-1. Clone this repository
+2. Clone this repository

     ```sh
     git clone https://github.com/patrick-5546/ML-Image-Processor
     ```

-2. Navigate to the project directory and install its requirements
+3. Navigate to the project directory and install its requirements

     ```sh
     pip install -r requirements.txt